movlan/Where-Should-We-Eat/README.md

 ☐ **App Title**

-Where Should We Eat is APP that helps its users to decide where to go out to eat.

-1. User selects category, type of place, and cuisines
+1. The user selects category, type of place, and cuisines
 2. Select restaurants that user doesn't like
-3. When there is only one restaurant left that will me the winner restaurant.
+3. When there is only one restaurant left that will be the winner restaurant.

 ☐ **Screenshot(s)**